HuskyKingdom/DITA_acml2023/README.md

 The offline data can be found [here](https://drive.google.com/drive/folders/1i6V_t6TqaTpUdUFpOJT3y3KraJjak-sa?usp=sharing).

 "data.zip" (~5 GB) contains everything needed for evalution.
-Please unzip it and put it into the MJOLNIR folder.
+Please unzip it and put it into the project folder.

 For training, please also download "train.zip" (~9 GB), and put all "Floorplan" folders into `./data/thor_v1_offline_data`